Skip to main content

 The duration between your Start Date and End Date will be divided into periods, according to your Period Type selection.

-• "Annual (Calendar Year)" means each calendar year between your start & end dates will be processed as a separate period and new periods start on the first of January each year.
+Each calendar year is processed as a separate period.
+New periods always begin on the first of January each year.

 Click here for an example...